 This schedule that I use is based on some daily habits that I have created for myself.
 It helps me do things automatically one after the other now.

-Please remember this routine, is an example of how I do things at MY season of life.
-You may need to tweak it to your liking.
-I hope it helps you design your own.
+Please remember that this routine, is an example of how I do things at MY season of life.
+You may or may not relate with it.
+I hope you can follow my method above and use the example below to design your own.

 I get up at 4.45am during School days and 6am when there is no school.
 Some weekends, I’ll sleep in.
 No matter when I get up, I just follow this step by step.